difiore/Intro_to_R_Reader/03_Basic_Statistics.Rmd

 Chi-squared Test
-: * A test to see if two categorical variables are related : * The null hypothesis is that both variables are independent from one another : * ```chisq.test(Vector1, Vector2)```
+: * A test to see if two categorical variables are related : * The null hypothesis is that both variables are independent from one another : * For more information - particularly on what form your data should be in - please see [this site.](http://www.r-tutor.com/elementary-statistics/goodness-fit/chi-squared-test-independence)
+: * ```chisq.test(Vector1, Vector2)```